TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 * To check that a module's docstrings are up-to-date by verifying that all interactive examples still work as documented.

-* To perform regression testing by verifying that interactive examples from a test file or a test object work as expected.
+* To perform regression testing by verifying that interactive examples kutoka a test file or a test object work as expected.

 * To write tutorial documentation for a package, liberally illustrated with